emberjs/rfcs/text/0000-embroider-v2-package-format.md

 `implicit-modules` and `implicit-test-modules` mean that the app should be built as if someone has explicitly typed ECMA import statements for each of the listed modules.

 `implicit-scripts` and `implicit-test-scripts` are for Javascript in a script context.
 Script context is different from module context (as defined by the ECMA spec).
-This is how an addon can push things into the equivalent of the traditioanl `vendor.js`, which is in script context.
+This is how an addon can push things into the equivalent of the traditional `vendor.js`, which is in script context.

 `implicit-styles` and `implicit-test-styles` are for stylesheets.
 This is how an addon can push things into the equivalent of the traditional vendor.css.